 "National Informatization Development Strategy 2006-2020" issued by the State Council pointed out that it is necessary to accelerate the scientific research of education informationization (Zhu, 2011).
 It emphasized on the promotion of the basic education, higher education and the degree of education informationization; what is more, this document aimed at the sustainable development of "Modern Distance Education" in rural areas, so as to realize the resources sharing of quality education and promote the balance of education in China.
-Therefore, it is imminent to establish and improve the quality of network platform of education and scientific research in order to improve the utilization of Online Education and scientific research based on this platform.
+Therefore, it is imminent to establish and improve the quality of network platform of education and scientific research based on this platform.